-When considering whether to take out secured or unsecured finance for your business, there are several factors to consider.
+When considering secured or unsecured finance for your business, there are several factors to consider.
 Each business is different and the way they collect payment also differs greatly.

-There is no one size fits all product for business borrowing, and no ‘best’ product.
-Each business must consider which option suits their needs.
+There is no one size fits all product when it comes to business borrowing, and no ‘best’ product.
+Each business must consider which option best meets their needs.

 We have broken down a number of the pros and cons of secured lending to make that process simple.